Mapledurham House and Meeting the Miller:

 How Beautiful they Stand…”

 Mapledurham House, an Elizabethan stately home in Oxfordshire, has belonged to the same family since 1490.
-Today, beautifully renovated by the current owners and inhabitants John and Lady Anne Eyston, it is an amazing testament to the tenacity and strong will of members of the Catholic faith in England.
-A recusant house, complete with priest hole, Mapledurham provides a fascinating insight into life for Catholic families during times of persecution.
-My recent trip involved a very short visit to the house itself and a look at the Mill.
+Beautifully renovated by the current owners and inhabitants John and Lady Anne Eyston, it is an amazing testament to the tenacity and strong will of members of the Catholic faith in England.
+A recusant house, complete with priest hole, Mapledurham provides a fascinating insight into life for Catholic families during times of persecution The sort of thing you read about in history books but don’t fully grasp until you see.
+A recent trip involved a very short visit to the house itself and a look at the Mill.
 The house with all its heritage deserves a longer visit than we had time for on this occasion, but hopefully I will be able to re-visit and write in more detail in the future.
 We spent slightly more time in the old mill and I was particularly interested to learn a little about the artisan flour mill and to see some of the machinery.

 There’s been a watermill here since Domesday and the present Mill dates from 1626.
 It was out of operation from 1947 till 1977 when it was restored.
 At Mapledurham mill, only one side of the mill itself is operational at the moment and the ancient waterwheel (which you may remember from ‘The Eagle has Landed’) looks rather fragile.
 But grain is still processed traditionally, fed into the hopper at the top and then ground between two massive millstones